JamesMcMinn/Thesis-Revisions/readme.md

   - [ ] Covert category table to graph

 ## 4. Entity-Based Event Detection
-- [ ] Move background to Chapter 2
+- [X] Move background to Chapter 2
 - [ ] Re-examine alg.
 2 and make sure it's correct (and makes sense)
+- [ ] Link burst detection approach back to that used by CS approach and clarify
-- [ ] Discuss potential for semantic linking of events in 4.2
+- [ ] Justify choice of 1.5x for window length
+- [ ] 4.2.4 - Clarify that a burst does not mean we have any clusters / tweets yet
-- [ ] Clarify 4.2.5, in particular, disambiguation
+- [ ] Clarify 4.2.5, in particular, disambiguation.
+Why not use tagme, for example?
-- [ ] Make sure description of LSH and CS approaches are removed and included in Chapter 3 instead
+- [X] Make sure description of LSH and CS approaches are removed and included in Chapter 3 instead
+- [X] Remove most of 4.3.1 as it is repetition of Chapter 3
+- [ ] Define and explain in detail, the automatic evaluation
 - [ ] Discuss and clarify scaling used for crowdsourced evaluation
-- [ ] Define and explain in detail, the automatic evaluation
-- [ ] Remove most of 4.3.1 as it is repetition of Chapter 3
 - [ ] Clarify Table 4.4
-- [ ] Remove "significant" where statistical significance not verified
+- [X] Remove "significant" where statistical significance not verified
-- [ ] Explain 3 classes v single class in Table 4.9 and end of section 4.4: make it clear that disambiguation is done by Stanford NER in the form of NER classes
+- [ ] Explain 3 classes v single class in Table 4.9 and end of section 4.4:
+  - [X] make it clear that disambiguation is done by Stanford NER in the form of NER classes
 - [ ] Discuss ability to scale wrt current hardware
 - [ ] Various small clarifications requested in annotated copy

 Chapter 4
-Why can the previous approach not cope with the twitter data?
-P 46?
-Need comparison with the more recent work on page 48?
-Used stanford ner -- is the model good enough on tweets?
-Justify the named entity filter on page 49.
-Did you sample the tossed out tweets?
-How much is lost?
-Ner may miss things.
-Page 50 -- need more justification for why algorithms don’t scale.
-What algorithms?
 Describe the clustering algorithm - bottom-up single-link?
-P51 How do you evaluate the burst detection effectiveness? p52/53 Why not use tweet entity links - e.g. tagme on tweets.
-P55 obama example How does this compare with the latest work on the collection - p57 Are the results based on b-cubed p57?
+P51 How do you evaluate the burst detection effectiveness? p52/53 How does this compare with the latest work on the collection - p57 Are the results based on b-cubed p57?
 Unclear to me What about the other 50% -- is this really high recall?
 No train/test split?
 No system parameters need to be tuned?
 Significance testing?
 What about supervised baselines?